-A bank may undertake other types of licensable activities subject to the consent of the National Bank.
+A bank may engage in other types of licensable activities subject to the consent of the National Bank.

-Foreign banks may set up their representative offices, subsidiaries and joint ventures in the Kyrgyz Republic subject to the consent of the National Bank.
+Foreign banks may set up their representative offices, subsidiaries and joint ventures in the Kyrgyz Republic with the consent of the National Bank.
 Branches of foreign banks must obtain the license from the National Bank.